raspberrypilearning/integer-classifier/en/step_3.md

 --- task ---

-Below your plotting and printing add these two lines to divide every item in the `training_images` and `validation_images` arrays by 255.
+In the next cell, below your plotting and printing, add these two lines to divide every item in the `training_images` and `validation_images` arrays by 255.

 ```python
 training_images = training_images / 255.0
 validation_images = validation_images / 255.0
 ```

-Notice that you use `255.0`, not just `255`; this is so one of the numbers in the division is a **floating point** (decimal) number.
-If both of the numbers are **integers** (whole numbers) Python will ignore the remainder of any division, and you'll just get an array of zeros.
 --- /task ---

 --- save ---